NoahR02/learn-odin/src/control_flow_statements/start.md

 # Control Flow Statements

 Control flow statements execute some block of code depending on some condition.
+Control flow statements, as the name implies, control the flow of the code being executed.

 For example, we can translate the paragraph below into some pseudocode: